Factory Seconds and Samples

 What Determines the Price?

 Pricing may fluctuate from time to time depending on the grading or condition of each pair when they become available.
-Pricing within each style but different sizes may also change depending on the condition of what becomes available.
-Commando, Ridgeway and Vibram 430 soles tend to also be a higher priced component used therefore may carry a higher end price.
-This of course can vary from boot to boot depending on remaining components, use and designation of second or sample status.
+Pricing for each style but different sizes may also change at any time depending on the condition and what becomes available, as it becomes available.
+For example, a 1 centimeter leather gash won't carry the same price as a 2 inch leather gash.
+A sample will typically carry a higher price than a second.

 How often does stock appear?

-There is no schedule or time-frame as to how often or when factory samples or seconds may appear.
-Their occurrence is typically presented at any point during the manufacturing process or taking inventory and doing quality control.
+There is no schedule or time frame as to how often or when factory samples or seconds may appear.
+Their occurrence is typically presented at any point by chance during the manufacturing process or taking inventory and doing quality control.
+Each month there is always inventory coming in from the factory be it regular production or anything backlogged finishing up.
+Due to this any type of inventory (be it seconds, samples or one-off's, etc.) can be presented at any time.

 So why consider a factory second?

 Maybe you live in Buffalo and the snow, slush rain and salt are part of your commute for 8 months out of the year.
-Maybe you're looking to go to Wegman's (or grocery store of preference) and want to put on something that will get you from the parking lot to the deli counter in style.
-Perhaps you don't want to wear a $500+ boot to go fill up your car at the gas station in the snow and rain.
-Or just maybe you're looking for a general pair of boots to beat around which you don't have to worry about taking care of.
-From groceries to the gas pump, seconds and samples make for a great addition as a worry-free option to your everyday rotation.
+Maybe you're looking to go to the grocery store quick and want to put on something that will get you from the parking lot to the deli counter in style.
+Perhaps you don't want to wear a $500+ boot to go fill up your car at the gas station out of fear gas may drip onto your leather boots and stain.
+Or just maybe you're looking for a general pair of boots to beat around which you don't have to worry about taking care of too much.
+From groceries to the gas pump, seconds and samples can make for a great addition as a worry-free option to your everyday rotation.